zhtiansweet/zhtiansweet.github.io/_posts/2015-4-22-Java-Integral-Types.md

 ## Literal
 All integral types are in integral literals.
 An integer literal is of type long if it is suffixed with an ASCII letter L (preferred) or l; otherwise it is of type int.
 It means that **byte and short are initialized by int literals**, for there is no byte or short literal in Java. **Don't consider the first bit as a sign bit when using a binary literal for byte or short!!!**

+Below are some examples to initialize integers.
+I wrote results in the console as comments.

 ```java
   int a1 = 5;   //a1 = 00000000000000000000000000000101 = 5
   int a2 = -5;    //a2 = 11111111111111111111111111111011 = -5